 What are the differences between digital signatures and electronic signatures?

 For years, people have been using the term electronic signatures to refer to all digital signing methods - including digital signatures.
 However, digital signatures are different from electronic signatures - and one shouldn't use them interchangeably.

 Electronic signatures need to meet specific requirements set forth under the eIDAS regulation to qualify as digital signatures.
 A digital signature is an electronic signature that ensures the signer's identity and the integrity of the message.

 In conclusion, all digital signatures are electronic signatures, but the opposite is not true.

 |Signer’s identity||Either not verified or checked via channels that do not ensure the signer's identity (email or text).||Certificate-based eIDs that ensure the signer's identity by verifying their SSN, VATIN, etc.|

 |Content integrity||It depends on the provider and the level of safety of their product.
 Some products incorporate electronic signatures into the document, but very few of them are tamper-proof.||Each signature is bound to the document using encryption so that no alteration is possible to the signatures or the signed content.
 If someone tries to alter the content after signing, the software will immediately detect the changes.|

 |Legal validity||They don't always have the same legal validity as traditional signatures.||They are the safest type of e-signatures.
 As a result, they have the same legal standing as manual signatures in every situation.|

 How do digital signatures work?

-The lifecycle of Penneo's digital signatures consists of a two-phase process:
+The lifecycle of digital signatures created with Penneo consists of a two-phase process: